Software development best practices

 In some SPAs, you can’t even open a link in a new tab, refresh a page, or bookmark it.

-Fortunately, you can fix the navigation issues with HTML5 History API that is already bundled with the majority of JS frameworks.
+Fortunately, you can fix the navigation issues with HTML5 History API, which is already bundled with the majority of JS frameworks.

 8. Weird behavior due to asynchronous requests